 The current location of the Photography Building is in front of the new Science Building where a “quad area” will eventually be placed, according to John Cothern, senior vice president.
 As a result, the building is slated for demolition during the spring 2015.

 The McFarland Building is empty now because all previous office holders occupy the new Student Services and Admissions Center.
 A $2 million renovation project will be completed on the building to prepare it for the move in during winter break, and photography classes will begin in the new building in the spring, according to Hart’s report.
+A lot of modern constructions are now made of steel thanks to their sturdiness and affordability; many ask the question, “how long can you finance a metal building?” in order to find out as much as they can about this style of building.

 Cope Administration Building